Skip to main content

 5. Then file the yearly low-income property tax credit if you qualify.
 Age 70+ filers should not skip a year if they want the better tax-growth protection built into the formula.

-6. If you are on SSI, SSA, or Medicaid-paid nursing-home care, ask about suspension right away.
+6. If you are on SSI, State Supplementary Assistance, or Medicaid-paid nursing-home care, ask about suspension right away.
 Do not wait until a sale or transfer forces the issue.

 Application checklist